TuringLang/IRTracker.jl/README.md

 Note that here, all the nodes at level 2 are `PrimitiveNode`s!

-If no context is provided, the constant `DEFAULT_CTX::DefaultTrackingContext` will be used, which tracks everything down to primitive/intrinsic functions, and records no additional metadata.
+If no context is provided, the constant `DEFAULT_CTX::DefaultTrackingContext` will be used, which tracks everything down to primitive/intrinsic functions (see `isbuiltin`), and records no additional metadata.

 At the moment, the overloadable methods are `canrecur`, `trackprimitive`, `tracknested`, and `trackcall`.
 Their fallbacks are `recordnested`, `recordprimitive`, and `isbuiltin` (you are not